Humphry Repton: How the legendary gardener embodied the spirit of his age - Country Life

 The leading garden-maker at the turn of the 19th century, Humphry Repton (1752–1818) was a man of feeling, as well as business.
-On the eve of his bicentenary, Steven Desmond charts the fortunes and misfortunes of one of the best-loved luminaries of English gardening’s history.
+Steven Desmond charts the fortunes and misfortunes of one of the best-loved luminaries of English gardening’s history.

+Every week we delve into the Country Life archive for a fascinating piece from times gone by.
+Our recent article on Sheringham Hall inspired us to go back to this 2018 piece about Humphry Repton, published at the time of his bicentenary of his death.

 So well-known was Humphry Repton in 1814 that he made a cameo appearance in Jane Austen’s Mansfield Park, published that year, as the adviser of choice to improve the grounds of bumptious but clueless landowners such as Mr Rushworth: